AllThingsSmitty/tweet-style-guide/README.md

 ## Abbreviations

-Abbreviations will be used as appropriate for readability purposes, e.g., Mr., Mrs., Dr. In cases where truncated words may be used, e.g., "info", those will be determined based on style and available character space.
+Abbreviations will be used as appropriate for readability purposes, e.g., Mr., Mrs., Dr. In cases where truncated words may be used, e.g., "info", et al., those will be determined based on style and available character space.

-**Note**: Avoid use of abbreviations that take away from the readibility of the tweet, e.g., "Yr." instead of "year".
+**Note**: Avoid the use of abbreviations that take away from the readibility of the tweet, e.g., "yr." instead of "year".

 ### Acronyms